This article will help you:

 When should you use recommendations?

-It’s important to keep in mind that Recommend is not an analytics feature; instead, it’s a personalization feature that helps you improve in-product / digital experiences to maximize lift.
+It’s important to keep in mind that Amplitude Audiences is not an analytics feature; instead, it’s a personalization feature that helps you improve in-product / digital experiences to maximize lift.
 Its recommendations are optimized for user-based digital commerce use cases, and are most effective for three types of personalization: Assortment, next-best action, and cross sell.

 - Assortment: An assortment ranks items to be displayed on a homepage or within a category page.
 These items can be SKUs, articles, shows, etc. Assortments are appropriate for increasing engagement.